-The impact and quality of the support and interventions will be evaluated, along with the views of the pupil and their parents.
+The impact and quality of the support and interventions will be evaluated.
 This will feed back into the analysis of the pupil's needs.
-The class or subject teacher, working with the SENDCo, will revise the support in light of the pupil's progress and development, deciding on any changes to the support and outcomes Parents will be made aware of the impact of the support and interventions provided enabling them to discuss next steps.
+The class teacher, working with the SENDCo, will revise the support in light of the pupil's progress and development, deciding on any changes to the support and outcomes.